jzzheng22/hlp21-project-group-3/doc/sheet.md

 `Symbol.getHostId (model : Model) (pId : CommonTypes.PortId) : CommonTypes.ComponentId`
  - Returns the ComponentID which the PortID belongs to.

+`Symbol.getBoundingBox symModel symID`
+ - Returns the bounding box for a given Symbol ID
+ - Called in jzzheng22's Sheet

 ## Bounding Box
  - Each buswire and symbol owns its bounding box.
  - Can be fully defined using top left and bottom right corners.